rmc8/py-obsidian-tools/README.md

 - "Find all markdown files in the Work folder using complex search"
 - "Search for notes about machine learning using semantic search"
 - "Find notes similar to my project plan"
+- "Run a Dataview query to list all notes with the tag #project"
+- "Get my daily note from last Monday"
+- "Update the 'Tasks' section of the active note"
+- "Check the Obsidian API server status"

 ## Configuration